UPB logo

 Researchers’ Platform

-UPB developed CRESCDI, a platform that collects and aggregates using artificial intelligence profile data for all our researchers.
-Data about publications, projects, networks and various others, is being transformed into information that allows for a smoother transition towards a knowledge- based society, where administratively UPB is able to better focus attention to aspects that really boosts performance and impact of our RDI results.
+POLITEHNICA Bucharest developed CRESCDI, a platform that collects and aggregates using artificial intelligence profile data for all our researchers.
+Data about publications, projects, networks and various others, is being transformed into information that allows for a smoother transition towards a knowledge-based society, where administratively POLITEHNICA Bucharest is able to better focus attention to aspects that really boosts performance and impact of our RDI results.

 Academic careers are monitored and the best career boosting actions are automatically determined.
 Projects internally are closely followed in terms of data so that they are perfectly matched against the rules and regulations of RDI programmes and legislation.

-UPB also developed Competitions, where all researchers are able to follow the competitions and calls.
-They are encouraged particularly to access Green and Digitalization calls, to put UPB on the map of innovations in these particular fields.
+POLITEHNICA Bucharest also developed Competitions, where all researchers are able to follow the competitions and calls.
+They are encouraged particularly to access Green and Digitalization calls, to put the university on the map of innovations in these particular fields.

 research platform img research platform img